-In All Shall Be Well, Ray Yeung’s focus on romance, rather than being youthful flights of fancy or mid-life ennui, here shifts its focus to the calmer, more stable stasis of being an older couple — and similar to Ira Sachs’ Love is Strange (itself a spiritual successor to Leo McCrarey’s Make Way for Tomorrow), the focus is on an older queer couple.
+In All Shall Be Well, Ray Yeung’s focus on romance, rather than being youthful flights of fancy or mid-life ennui, creates a calmer, more stable stasis of being an older couple — and similar to Ira Sachs’ Love is Strange (itself a spiritual successor to Leo McCrarey’s Make Way for Tomorrow), the focus is on an older queer couple.

 Where Sachs had Alfred Molina and John Lithgow as an erudite pairing of New Yorkers, here we have two Hong Kongers, Angie (Patra Au Ga Man) and Pat (Maggie Li Lin Lin), who have lived together comfortably in a spacious flat owned by Pat for over 30 years.
 And like Love is Strange, Make Way for Tomorrow and Yasujiro Ozu’s (a noted influence on the work of Yeung) Tokyo Story, the older couple here find their calm, orderly world suddenly turned upside down.
 What follows is a tender, yet very painful, examination of the comfortable, easeful dynamic shared between a couple and the way their implosion can tear the world apart.